You’ll be ready for one of today’s brightest career paths when you earn a BS in nursing.

 The mission of the Cedar Crest College Undergraduate Nursing Program is to prepare professional nurses by building on a foundation firmly grounded in the liberal arts.
 A Cedar Crest College nursing education fosters development of the whole person while cultivating commitment to lifelong learning.
 Nursing graduates are empowered to assume leadership roles in a global society.

-The Bachelor of Science in Nursing Program is approved by the Pennsylvania State Board of Nursing and accredited by the National League for Nursing Accrediting Commission, Inc. (NLNAC) at 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, 404-975-5000.
+The Bachelor Science in Nursing and Master of Science in Nursing programs at Cedar Crest College are accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326, 404-975-5000, http://acenursing.org.